azagniotov/stubby4j/README.md

 ## Change Log
-### 2.0.13-SNAPSHOT
+### 2.0.13
-* Now supporting dynamic token replacement in the stubbed response, by leveraging regex functionality during stubbed request verification where each token replaced by regex capturing group
+* Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification [FEATURE]

 ### 2.0.12
 * Removed flag `--watch_sleep_time`.
 The `--watch` flag can now accept an optional arg value which is the watch scan time in milliseconds.
-If milliseconds is not provided, the watch scans every 100ms.
+If milliseconds is not provided, the watch scans every 100ms [ENHANCEMENT]
-* Added additional API to start Jetty via StubbyClient by specifying an address to bind
+* Added additional API to start Jetty via StubbyClient by specifying an address to bind [ENHANCEMENT]

 ### 2.0.11
-* `--watch` flag sleep time is now configurable via `--watch_sleep_time` and defaults to `100ms` if `--watch_sleep_time` is not provided
+* `--watch` flag sleep time is now configurable via `--watch_sleep_time` and defaults to `100ms` if `--watch_sleep_time` is not provided [ENHANCEMENT]
-* Added a `GET` endpoint on Admin portal `localhost:8889/refresh` for refreshing stubbed data
+* Added a `GET` endpoint on Admin portal `localhost:8889/refresh` for refreshing stubbed data [ENHANCEMENT]

 ### 2.0.10
 * Record & Replay.
-The HTTP traffic is recorded on the first call to stubbed `uri` and subsequent calls will play back the recorded HTTP response, without actually connecting to the external server
+The HTTP traffic is recorded on the first call to stubbed `uri` and subsequent calls will play back the recorded HTTP response, without actually connecting to the external server [FEATURE]

 ### 2.0.9
 * Ensuring that Admin portal status page loads fast by not rendering stubbed response content which slows down page load.
 User can invoke Ajax request to fetch the desired response content as needed [ENHANCEMENT]